ml4sts/outreach-compas/compaslab/activities/stem_academy.md

 C_with_high_score/AA_with_high_score
 ```

-# %load code/calibration.md
 There is a difference in re-arrest, but not as high as assigned by the COMPAS scores.
-This is still a disparate impact of the actual arrests (since this not necesarrily accurate as a recidivism rate, but it is true rearrest).
+This is still a disparate impact of the actual arrests (since this not necessarily accurate as a recidivism rate, but it is true rearrest).

 Now let's measure the difference in scores when we consider both the COMPAS output and true recidivism.